amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 The special name for $log^{-1}$ is $10^x$.
 The $D$ and the $L$ scales form a transform pair that converts between the  logarithmic scale and the arithmetic scale.
 To put it differently, the $log$ function transforms the arithmetic scale's $×$ and $÷$ operators into the logarithmic scale's $+$ and $-$ operators, and the $log^{-1}$ function performs the inverse transformation.

-Naturally, plotting the $log$ function on a logarithmic scale produces a sequence of evenly spaced values.
+Plotting the $log$ function on a logarithmic scale produces a sequence of evenly spaced values.
 Hence, the $L$ scale appears linear, when laid out on the logarithmic slide rule.
 Note also that the mere act of reading $x$ on the logarithmic scale implicitly computes $log(x)$, and there is no need explicitly to compute $log^{-1}(x)$.
 Gunter's logarithmic scale, thus, was the groundbreaking idea that made the slide rule work so effectively, efficiently, effortlessly.

 The logarithmic scale has many other uses in STEM beyond the slide rule: the [Richter scale](https://en.wikipedia.org/wiki/Richter_magnitude_scale) used to measure seismic events; the $dB$ [decibel scale](https://en.wikipedia.org/wiki/Decibel) used to measure sound pressure levels; the [spectrogram](https://en.wikipedia.org/wiki/Spectrogram) used to visualise frequency domain signals are just a few examples.
 These uses exploit the logarithmic scale's ability to compress a very large range, while preserving relevant details.